Michigan Personal Injury Settlement Amounts

 Statute of Limitations in Michigan Injury Cases

-All states have statute of limitation laws which establish time limits on how long a potential plaintiff can wait before taking action and filing a lawsuit for a personal injury case.
-Michigan has its own statute of limitations that set legal deadlines for filing tort lawsuits.
+All states have statute of limitation laws that limit how long a potential plaintiff can wait before taking action and filing a lawsuit for a personal injury case.
+Michigan has its own statute of limitations that sets legal deadlines for filing tort lawsuits.
 If the plaintiff does not file their case before these deadlines expire, they will be permanently barred from filing.
-In Michigan, the statute of limitations is slightly different for medical malpractice cases vs. auto accidents and other personal injury claims, so we will look at those separately.
+The statute of limitations in Michigan is slightly different for medical malpractice cases vs. auto accidents and other personal injury claims, so we will look at those separately.

 2-Year Statute of Limitations for Michigan Malpractice Cases

 However, Mich Comp.
 Laws § 600.5838a(2) adopts a modified version of the discovery rule.
-Under this modified rule, if the general 2-year SOL has already expired, the discovery rule can be applied but it only gives the plaintiff a 6 month extension to file.
-In other words, if more than 2-years pass before the plaintiff first “discovers” (or reasonably should have discovered) that they have a malpractice claim, then they will have 6-months to file a lawsuit.
+Under this modified rule, if the general 2-year SOL has already expired, the discovery rule can be applied but only gives the plaintiff a six-month extension to file.
+In other words, if more than two years pass before the plaintiff first “discovers” (or reasonably should have discovered) that they have a malpractice claim, they will have six months to file a lawsuit.

-Regardless of the application of the discovery rule, however, Michigan law requires that all medical malpractice claims must be filed within 6 years of the act (or failure to act) giving rise to the claim.
-Although this is not a statute of repose, if effectively acts like one.
-The only exceptions to this 6 year maximum limit are if the health care provider fraudulently concealed the malpractice, or if the injury involves permanent damage to the claimant’s reproductive system.
-Exceptions to all of these SOL deadlines also apply in cases where the potential plaintiff is a minor (under the age of 18) at the time of the injury.
+Regardless of the application of the discovery rule, however, Michigan law requires that all medical malpractice claims must be filed within six years of the act (or failure to act) giving rise to the claim.
+Although this is not a statute of repose, it effectively acts like one.
+The only exceptions to this six-year maximum limit are if the healthcare provider fraudulently concealed the malpractice or if the injury involves permanent damage to the claimant’s reproductive system.
+Exceptions to these SOL deadlines also apply in cases where the potential plaintiff is a minor (under 18) at the time of the injury.

 3-Year Statute of Limitations for Michigan Injury Cases

 Personal injury lawsuits in Michigan (except for medical malpractice lawsuits against licensed healthcare professionals) are subject to a 3-year statute of limitations.
 Mich.
 Comp.
-Laws § 600.5805.
-The statute says that “the period of limitations is 3 years after the time of the death or injury for all actions to recover damages for the death of a person, or for injury to a person or property.”
+Laws § 600.5805 states that “the period of limitations is three years after the time of the death or injury for all actions to recover damages for the death of a person or for injury to a person or property.”

-This means that you only have 3 years to file a personal injury lawsuit in Michigan or your claim will be time-barred.
-When does the 3 years SOL period begin to run?
+This means that you only have three years to file a personal injury lawsuit in Michigan, or your claim will be time-barred.
+When does the three-year SOL period begin to run?
 In most cases, the 3-year period under the statute of limitations begins to run whenever the plaintiff’s injury occurs.
-In an auto accident case, this is always going to be the date of the accident.
-However, Michigan does recognize the discovery rule, under which the SOL period would not be until the plaintiff first discovers (or reasonably should have discovery) that their injury was caused by someone else’s negligence.
+This will always be the accident’s date in an auto accident case.
+However, Michigan does recognize the discovery rule, under which the SOL period would not be until the plaintiff first discovers (or reasonably should have discovery) that someone else’s negligence caused their injury.

 Suing Michigan

-The Michigan governmental immunity doctrine, outlined in the Governmental Tort Liability Act (GTLA), MCL 691.1401 et seq., provides a shield for the state government and its agencies from tort liability.
-This immunity is derived from the outdated but still with us concept of “sovereign immunity.”
+The Michigan governmental immunity doctrine, outlined in the Governmental Tort Liability Act (GTLA), MCL 691.1401 et seq., shields the state government and its agencies from tort liability.
+This immunity is derived from the outdated but still with our concept of “sovereign immunity.”
 This is the idea that the government cannot be sued without its consent.

 Exceptions to Michigan State Government Immunity